-Our employers say it’s time to celebrate the long weekend with a Monday off from work.
+Our employers say Memorial Day is a time to celebrate the long weekend with a Monday off from work.
 Our neighbors say it’s time for another home improvement project, yard work, and a family BBQ.
 Retailers declare a new “One Day Sale!” with the season’s biggest doorbuster deals.

 A Korean War veteran I met said something very different.

 A local restaurant honored military veterans and their families.
 Throughout the restaurant there were multiple tables reserved; special signage and bright flowers designated the seating for the honorees.
 As my family and I ate lunch, I overheard a Korean War Veteran at the next table proudly recall his service to the country.
 As he began to recount the day he lost his best friend in combat, my heart sank.
 A single tear rolled down his cheek as he stared out the window.
 At that moment, I knew exactly what Memorial Day should be about.

 Heroic men and women offered up their lives in the name of freedom.
 Their memory should never be overshadowed by a retailer’s latest marketing campaign.
 The freedoms we enjoy in this country should never be taken for granted.

 Just as countless servicemen and women have given their very lives for our liberty, in an infinitely greater way, Jesus made the ultimate sacrifice when he laid down his life for our sins (John 15:13).

 The memory of His sacrifice is often clouded by misplaced priorities.
 Like the most recent mega sale, our attention is diverted from what is most important.
 For example, we seem to care more about our social media followers and their ‘likes’ rather than His approval of the way we live our lives.
 The life that He died for.

 But because God is a gentleman, He will not violate our freedom to choose.
 We can make a decision to embrace Him, or opt to follow our own way.

 How many times have we taken for granted the freedom Christ has given us?